The Root Cause | the first place to start.

 Personalities are complex, and when you add stimulation factors into the mix, they can get even more complicated.
 Often the pleasure center of our brains craves something to calm us if it is over-stimulated or something to ramp us up if under-stimulated.5

 These attempts to balance stimulation often result in addiction.
-William Drinkwater, a therapist, speaker and adjunct professor of addiction counselor education at the University of Massachusetts at Boston, has noticed that certain patients, especially those who already have an effective disorder such as bipolar disorder, tend to have more issues with addiction and will often trade one addiction for another.
+William Drinkwater, a therapist, speaker, and adjunct professor of addiction counselor education at the University of Massachusetts at Boston, has noticed that certain patients, especially those who already have an affective disorder such as bipolar disorder, tend to have more issues with addiction and will often trade one addiction for another.
 These particular patients also have a propensity for impulsiveness, he says, particularly in early recovery.

 There are certain personality traits that those with addiction issues appear to share that may apply to a potential addictive personality as well 6.
 The most universal of these traits are impulsiveness; a tendency to be sneaky or deceptive; insecurity, particularly in relationships; anxiousness and/or depression; a general feeling of being ungrounded; a tendency to react emotionally rather than rationally; a love of and need for excitement; and a dislike of delaying gratification.